Mark McDonald, MD

 Mark McDonald, MD, is a board certified radiation oncologist in the Department of Radiation Oncology at Emory University School of Medicine in Atlanta, GA.
-Dr. McDonald practices general radiation oncology and specializes in the treatment of skull base tumors, head and neck cancer, and tumors of the brain and spine.
-He has extensive experience with proton therapy, a specialized form of radiation therapy.
-He treats patients at Winship at Emory University Hospital Midtown.
+Dr. McDonald practices general radiation oncology and specializes in the treatment of head and neck, gastrointestinal and lung cancers, skull base tumors, and tumors of the brain and spine.
+He has extensive experience with proton therapy and serves as the Medical Director of the Emory Proton Therapy Center set to open in late 2018.
+He currently treats patients at Emory University Hospital Midtown.

 Dr. McDonald completed his medical school education at The Ohio State University and his residency training at Emory University School of Medicine, where he served as chief resident.
 In 2009, he was recruited to Indiana University and worked at the Indiana University Health Proton Therapy Center, providing proton therapy primarily to patients with skull base, head and neck, and brain tumors.
 He returned to Emory to join the Department of Radiation Oncology in September 2015.

 Dr. McDonald is a past recipient of the Young Oncologist Essay Award from the American Radium Society, and the Roentgen Resident/Fellow Research Award from the Radiological Society of North America.
 His research has been recognized in the clinical practice guidelines of the National Comprehensive Cancer Network, and the Database of Abstracts of Reviews of Effects, a repository of quality systematic reviews that evaluate the effects of healthcare interventions.